The Scientific Reason Winter Is Prime Heart Attack Season (And How You Can Stay Safe)

 Find out more diseases you can prevent simply by washing your hands.

 If you’ve already experienced one heart attack, or may be at risk for one, you should know your risks and physical limitations, warns Richard Kovacs, MD, cardiologist at Indiana University Health.
 Avoid certain activities during cold weather, such as shovelling, walking in the snow, and driving in inclement weather, all of which can put added stress on the heart.
 Make sure you know the warning signs of a heart attack, especially shortness of breath and chest discomfort.

 If you have to shovel snow, cardiologist Andrew Freeman, MD, offers advice on how to keep your heart safe.
 Don’t shovel first thing in the morning, because your blood is most likely to clot at this time of the day.
 “Give yourself time to get up and moving before going out and grabbing the shovel,” says Dr. Freeman.
 Warm up before shovelling, dress appropriately with your hands, head, and mouth covered, and work in shifts, taking a break every 15 minutes to help lessen the load on your heart.

 Check out 30 more ways to boost your heart health.

-It may be party season, but know the risks of too much alcohol before you start celebrating.
 Alcohol can make you feel warmer than you really are and therefore can be particularly dangerous when you’re outside in the cold, say cardiologists at Northwestern Medicine.
 Be aware of your limits and stick to them, and be prepared for being out at night in the cold.
 Stay warm and dry by dressing in layers, beginning with a lightweight, insulating base layer.
 Body-heat loss relates to how much skin is exposed, so don’t forget a hat, scarf, and gloves.
-Water is also great for retaining body heat, says summitpost.org, so stay hydrated.
+Water is also great for retaining body heat, according to summitpost.org, so stay hydrated.